Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

-For a finite periodic system of length $L$, we assume $L=0\mod N$.
-This type of modulated symmetry is refereed to as \textit{dipole symmetry}.
-The strong SPT phases protected by the dipole symmetry can be evaluated by $H^2(G_{int},U(1))$ which is invariant under the translation.
+The strong index of SPT phases protected by the dipole symmetry is given by $H^2(G_{\mathrm{int}}, U(1))$, which happens to be invariant under the translation action in Eq.~\eqref{dipsym}.
 Hence, valid modulated SPT is described by